Buying gifts for tween girls can be difficult, but it doesn’t have to be.

 My daughter has these knitting needles.
 The two different colors make it easier to follow.

-I could never decide on all the beautiful sets, so I just have this basic crochet hook so I could learn and practice.
+I could never decide on all the beautiful sets, so I have a basic crochet hook so I could learn and practice.

 I also like YouTube for tutorials.
 Everyone learns differently 😉

-I put this kit together for tweens and teens who are looking to start their own babysitting business.
-It includes a whole array of forms, checklists, calendar and tips.
-A 5500-word guide to walk-through using the forms and add even more advice.
+I created a kit for tweens and teens who are looking to start their own babysitting business.
+It includes 16 forms, checklists, a calendar, and tips.
+In addition, a 5500-word quick start guide to walk-through using the forms and even more advice.

 Put it all in a binder and get a great tote bag and she’ll be ready.